 A pointer to the ID3DDeviceContextState interface for the context state object that was previously created through the ID3D11Device1::CreateDeviceContextState method.
 If SwapDeviceContextState is called with pState set to NULL, the call has no effect.

-- ppPreviousState [out]
+- ppPreviousState [out, optional]

 A pointer to a variable that receives a pointer to the ID3DDeviceContextState interface for the previously-activated context state object.

 SwapDeviceContextState changes device behavior.
 This device behavior depends on the emulated interface that you passed to the EmulatedInterface parameter of the ID3D11Device1::CreateDeviceContextState method when you created the context state object.